flawnson/flawnson.github.io/docs/_drafts/2021-12-09-bootleg-letterboxd.md

 The action made me wish I had seen it in theatres; symmetrical shots aren't always compelling but in a movie like this it simply looks gorgeous.
 Tom cruise keeps cementing himself as our generation's action star (they need to put him in a movie with Keanu Reeves), and Miles Teller really looks the part he was meant to play.

+# Game of Thrones

+# House of the Dragon

 <p id="modTime"></p>